sgreenlee11/VehicleDetection/README.md

 ```

 - Use `--input` to point to a file or directory (recurses by default).
-- Segments are written under `outputs/<video-stem>/segments/` with a CSV report.
+- Stills are written under `outputs/<video-stem>/stills/` (and `crops/` if enabled).
+If `reid_filter.enabled` is true, high-confidence matches will also be copied to `outputs/<video-stem>/reid_high_conf/` and optionally a global folder.

 ## Notes

-- Sedan-only requires a classifier or better model labels; by default we filter by COCO vehicle classes and color only.
+- Sedan-only is a heuristic on bbox shape; by default we filter by COCO vehicle classes and color only.
 - Color thresholds are tuned for pearl/ivory whites in typical daylight.
 Adjust in `config.yaml`.